-The Regional Housing Needs Allocation (RHNA) process is mandated by California law and requires all local jurisdictions to plan for their 'fair share' of housing units at all affordability levels.
-The Regional Housing Needs Plan (RHNP) is part of the Association of Bay Area Governments' (ABAG) 6th Cycle RHNA, sometimes referred to as the "Draft Regional Housing Needs Allocation (RHNA) Plan: San Francisco Bay Area" covering the period from 2023 to 2031 and assigning housing need allocations to cities and towns within the nine-county region.
-These counties are Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.
+The Regional Housing Needs Allocation (RHNA) process is mandated by California law and requires local jurisdictions to plan for their 'fair share' of housing units at all affordability levels.
+The Regional Housing Needs Plan (RHNP) assigns housing need allocations to cities and towns within the nine-county region.
+The RHNP is part of the Association of Bay Area Governments' (ABAG) 6th Cycle RHNA, sometimes referred to as the "Draft Regional Housing Needs Allocation (RHNA) Plan: San Francisco Bay Area," and covers the 2023 to 2031 planning period-and assigning housing need allocations to cities and towns within the nine-county region.
+The nine counties are Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.